ABACBS-2018 Associated Symposia and Workshops

 Opportunities to present your work

 A number of slots for short talks (15-30 minutes) are available.
-If you would like to present your work, please select the relevant option in the online submission system.
-Email your presentation title and an abstract of up to 300 words to email@example.com by Friday 28th September 2018 to be considered.
+If you would like to present your work, please submit your abstract via the ABACBS abstract submission site (http://abstracts.abacbs.org/) and select Clinical Bioinformatics Symposium in the online submission system.

 9:00am-10:00am: Introduction & Keynote Presentation